CTE Office Staff and Office Services

 RBHS recommends that all students participate in Community Service activities prior to graduation.
 The purpose of Community Service is to involve students in learning activities outside of the classroom, to prepare students for success after high school, and to strengthen students’ ties to the community through volunteerism.
 Community Service activities should provide a needed service to a group or individuals who are in need.
 Students may not be paid for their hours of service.

-A Community Service form to document hours can be acquired from the CTE Office or online on this website.
+A Community Service time sheet to document hours can be acquired from the CTE Office or online on this website.
 If you are unsure your planned activity is approved, please check with the CTE Office.
-Upon completion of a two year CTE pathway and 20 hours of community service, students will receive a CTE industry charm for their graduation tassel.
+Upon completion of a two year CTE pathway and 20 hours of community service, students will receive a CTE industry charm at graduation.

 To qualify, a student must be at least 16 years old, a junior or senior, maintain a 2.0 GPA, have good attendance, demonstrate appropriate behavior, and be employed at a work site where at least minimum wage is paid and worker’s compensation is carried by the employer.

 A student under 18 years of age who wishes to work must obtain a work permit.
 Students interested in obtaining a work permit should already have an employer identified and a very real expectation for PAID employment.
 The employer is required to provide worker’s compensation for the student/employee.
 Applications can be obtained from CTE office.
 In compliance with Education Code Section 49110, a school authority will sign off on the Application for Work Permit to verify the student’s satisfactory school performance (a 2.0 GPA, attendance, and behavior) prior to the student’s first day of work.
-The actual Work Permit Contract has clearly outlined specific thresholds that students must obtain in the aforementioned areas.
-A new work permit must be obtained at the beginning of each new school year (within the first two weeks).
+The actual Work Permit Contract has clearly defined eligibility requirements.
+A new work permit must be obtained at the beginning of each new school year (within the first week).
 A new Work Permit is required every time a student changes jobs during the school year.
 Work permits can be revoked by the school administration for poor student attendance, behavior, or grades.
+For more information and/or to obtain a work permit application click HERE.